skycler/random-process/specs.md

   - Display the frequency distribution of outcomes as a bar chart for all random processes.
   - Make sure to bin the data appropriately for clarity and accuracy.
 Apply different binning strategies based on the process type, number of trials, observed range of outcomes.
 - **Line Charts**: Show the convergence of sample means or other statistics over the number of trials.
+- **Scatter Plots**: For the π simulation, display points inside and outside a quarter circle to visualize the Monte Carlo method.
 - **Statistical Summaries**: Display key statistics such as mean and standard deviation alongside the visualizations.